A topic from the subject of Biochemistry in Chemistry.

 Key Points

 Nucleic acids are large molecules that store genetic information.
-There are two types of nucleic acids: DNA and RNA.
+There are two types: DNA and RNA.

-DNA replication is the process by which a cell makes a copy of its DNA.
-DNA replication occurs in three steps: initiation, elongation, and termination.
+DNA replication is the process by which a cell creates a copy of its DNA.
+It occurs in three steps: initiation, elongation, and termination.

-* The main enzymes involved in DNA replication are DNA polymerase, helicase, and ligase.
+Key enzymes in DNA replication include DNA polymerase, helicase, and ligase.

 Main Concepts